 If you manage to get out of the city when you visit Japan in the fall, you’re sure to catch sight of farmers harvesting their rice.
 A trip to any rural mountain village, like the ones we visit on our Japan Tours, you’re sure to see golden rice fields just waiting to be reaped.

-I snapped these pictures during one of our fall tours on a visit to Magome and Tsumago, two mountain villages along the Nakasendo Trail.
+I snapped these pictures during one of our fall tours on a visit to Magome and Tsumago, two mountain villages along the Nakasendo Trail in the Kiso Valley.

 4. Fewer People and Smaller Crowds